-Dental Crown will make your new tooth both strong and beautiful.
+Dental Crown, Bridge will make your new tooth both strong and beautiful.
 It is suitable for prosthetic reconstructions anywhere in the mouth.
-Only at BANGKOK SMILE DENTAL CLINIC @ Sukhumvit 5, can we promise and guarantee you the very best procedures and results in dental crown treatment available anywhere in Thailand.
+Only at BANGKOK SMILE DENTAL CLINIC @ Sukhumvit, Bangkok can we promise and guarantee you the very best procedures and results in dental crown, dental bridge treatment available anywhere in Bangkok, Thailand.
 Our service and results are unsurpassed.
-Dental crowns and bridges are a major part of our practice.
-We are one of the very few dental clinics in Thailand with its own, technologically advanced, in house dental laboratory, so nothing has to be sent out thus delaying your treatment.
-Our in-house dental lab combines high tech equipment with experienced dental technicians to guarantee that all of our dental crowns and bridges are made to our very exacting standards and specifications.
-Most dental clinics have to outsource this process to separate facilities – sometimes even to other countries, giving you a more "mass manufactured," less personal and prolonged result, rather than an independent, customized, fast and efficient result that we can give here at BANGKOK SMILE DENTAL CLINIC @ Sukhumvit 5
+Dental crowns and dental bridges are a major part of our practice.
+We are one of the very few dental clinics Bangkok in Thailand with its own, technologically advanced, in house dental laboratory, so nothing has to be sent out thus delaying your treatment.
+Our in-house dental lab combines high tech equipment with experienced dental technicians to guarantee that all of our dental crowns and dental bridges are made to our very exacting standards and specifications.
+Most dental clinics Bangkok have to outsource this process to separate facilities – sometimes even to other countries, giving you a more "mass manufactured," less personal and prolonged result, rather than an independent, customized, fast and efficient result that we can give here at BANGKOK SMILE DENTAL CLINIC @ Sukhumvit, Bangkok.

 We excel with our materials, technology, tooth compatibility and quality of aesthetics.